 ICDO currently offers Telehealth Addiction Services to rural communities and provincial correctional facilities, as well as to our safety-sensitive monitoring patients.
+Addiction services are woefully lacking in remote or rural areas, putting patients in underserviced areas at high risk of overdose if they are unable to access timely addiction care.
 Telehealth, a process in which patients in remote locations are assessed by physicians via video-conferencing, has proven an effective means of reaching rural and remote patients.
-Individuals residing in rural and remote areas have higher mortality rates, suicide rates, and their substance use problems are more severe.

 Telehealth is, at the point of need, administered by a health care worker such as RN, LPN, counsellor, or addiction care worker.
 The initial assessment and urine drug screen is done by the remote location.
 At the other end, a physician is able to communicate in real time to both the counsellor and the patient.
 The counsellor documents the patient’s encounter, and the physician writes, faxes, then mails any prescriptions required to the patient’s location.
 Co-ordination of care is done by both the remote location and Interior Chemical Dependency Office, ensuring that patients are safe and their addiction and mental health needs are taken care of.